Iroko1/ifunny-remover/README.md

 # ifunny-remover
-Removes the ifunny watermark checking whether it was added recently
+Removes the ifunny watermark while staying in the background process.

 ...Installation guide soon to come